mhughson/mbh-A53-witchnwiz/README.md

 # Compiling

 Currently only Windows is supported.
-Requires Python to be installed and for the "python" command to work.
+It requires Python to be installed and for the "python" command to work.
 You can test this by opening command prompt and simply typing "python" without quotes.
-If this is unrecognized, you need to install Python.)=
+If this is unrecognized, you need to install Python.

+How to build:

 1. In VSCode open root folder of project.
 2. Press Ctrl + Shift + B to open the "Built Task to Run" prompt.